pjnalls/pjnalls/README.md

 > A great specialist is also a good generalist.

-👆🏾 I see the importance of a broad and deep understanding of JavaScript, its roles in web and computation at large, and, also, its benefits and areas for improvement in society.
+👆🏾 I see the importance of a broad and deep understanding of JavaScript, its roles in the web and computation at large, and, also, its benefits and areas for improvement in society.

 ...
 <br>